webida/webida-restful-api/docs/WorkspaceApi.md

 <a name="createWorkspace"></a>
 # **createWorkspace**
-> Workspace createWorkspace(localPath, name, description)
+> Workspace createWorkspace(workspaceId, localPath, name, description)

 Creates a new workspace with given local path.
-Requires an unrestricted access token.
+Requires an unrestricted access token. the workspace id parameter is ignored and will be replaced by new, unique value by server. it&#39;s recommended to set the value to simple, bogus one, like &#39;*&#39; or &#39;-&#39; (since it&#39;s path  parameter, empty value is not allowed.
+404 error will be returned for the case). excludedPath will be set with default values, including .git/, bower_components/ and node_modules/  Needs an unrestricted access token.

 ### Example
 ```javascript